 For the chipotle crema:

-- 1 and 1/2 tb. chopped chipotle peppers in adobo sauce
+- 1 and 1/2 tbsp chipotle peppers in adobo sauce finely chopped

 For the tacos:

-- Refried beans (I use Trader Joe's brand - check labels for lard)
+- 2/3 cup refried beans (I use Trader Joe's brand - check labels for lard)

-- Chopped green onions & cilantro , for topping
+- chopped green onions and cilantro for serving

 Prepare the marinade:

-Whisk together all of the marinade ingredients except for the tequila, and taste for seasoning.
+Prepare a large, flat container or bowl.
+Using 1 and 1/2 tbsp of the coconut nectar and 1 tbsp of the soy sauce, whisk together all of the marinade ingredients except for the tequila, and taste for seasoning.
 Stir in the tequila.
-Store in a nonreactive container.

 Prepare the baked tequila lime tofu:

 To the excess marinade, add the additional coconut nectar, balsamic vinegar, and liquid aminos, and whisk together.
-Spoon this mixture over the tofu, reserving about 2 tb.
+Spoon this mixture over the tofu, reserving about 2 tbsp.

-Bake for another 15 minutes, and optionally broil for 2-3 minutes, then remove from the oven.
+Bake for another 15 minutes, until the tofu is slightly firmed up.
+Optionally broil for 2-3 minutes for a slightly crispier result.
+Remove from the oven.

 Prepare the chipotle crema: